goldi90/Bollywood-Data-Analysis/README.md

 2) BollywoodActorRanking.csv

 Analysis File:
-<br> Master.xlsm (Include Macros) Thi sInclude Only Th analysis Of Director Rating analysis
+<br> Master.xlsm (Include Macros) This file include only the analysis Of Director Rating  dataset